🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 V_H = -5.0e-3 # [V]

-delta_V_H = 0.1e-3 # voltage計 precision [V]
+delta_V_H = 0.1e-3 # Voltmeter precision [V]

 I = 100e-6 # [A]

-delta_I = 0.5e-6 # current source precision [A]
+delta_I = 0.5e-6 # Current-source precision [A]

 B = 0.5 # [T]

-delta_B = 0.01 # Magnetic field precision [T]
+delta_B = 0.01 # Magnetic-field precision [T]

 t = 200e-9 # [m]

-delta_t = 5e-9 # thickness measurement precision [m]
+delta_t = 5e-9 # Thickness measurement precision [m]

 R_H, delta_R_H, n, delta_n, rel_unc = hall_measurement_uncertainty(